 Bliss® contains herbal ingredients like L-theanine that have shown in studies to help relax or reduce stress without the side effect of drowsiness.
 For example, L-theanine does not produce theta brain waves, which are associated with drowsiness.
 Instead, studies show it helps support alpha brain waves, promoting a state of relaxation and focus.*

 How should I take this product?

-Can I take Bliss instead of my prescription?
+Can I take Bliss® Anti-Stress Formula instead of my prescription?

-If I am on a prescription for anxiety, is it safe to use Bliss?
+If I am on a prescription for anxiety and/or depression, is it safe to use Bliss® Anti-Stress Formula?

-It would be wise to consult your doctor before adding any dietary supplement.
-However, the ingredients in Bliss are all found in nature, they may have side effects, so make sure to contact your doctor or pharmacist before mixing them.
-If you are currently taking warfarin (Coumadin), other anti-platelet/anti-coagulant medications, antihypertensive medications, anti-depressants, anti-anxiety medications or have an ongoing medical condition, you should consult your physician before using this product.
-Women who are pregnant or lactating should not use this product.
-This product may decrease the effects of stimulants and caffeine.
+If you are currently taking warfarin (Coumadin), other antiplatelet/anticoagulant medications, antihypertensive medications, antidepressants, antianxiety medications or have an ongoing medical condition, you should consult your healthcare provider before using this product.
+Women who are pregnant or breastfeeding should not use this product.
+This product may decrease the effects of caffeine and other stimulants.

 What are other ways I can manage stress?*